jpvantassel/hvsrpy/README.md

 2. Launch the Jupyter notebook (`file with .ipynb extension`) in the examples directory for a no-coding-required introduction to the `hvsrpy` package.
-If you have not installed `Jupyter`, deetailed instructions can be found [here](https://github.com/jpvantassel/python3-course/blob/master/0_Getting_Started/installing_jupyter.md).
+If you have not installed `Jupyter`, detailed instructions can be found [here](https://github.com/jpvantassel/python3-course/blob/master/0_Getting_Started/installing_jupyter.md).

 3. Enjoy!